Dongping-Chen/MLLM-Judge/readme.md

 ## Citation

 ```
-@misc{gao2024llmasacoauthor,
+@misc{chen2024mllmasajudge,
-      title={LLM-as-a-Coauthor: The Challenges of Detecting LLM-Human Mixcase},
+      title={MLLM-as-a-Judge: Assessing Multimodal LLM-as-a-Judge with Vision-Language Benchmark},
-      author={Chujie Gao and Dongping Chen and Qihui Zhang and Yue Huang and Yao Wan and Lichao Sun},
+      author={Dongping Chen and Ruoxi Chen and Shilin Zhang and Yinuo Liu and Yaochen Wang and Huichi Zhou and Qihui Zhang and Pan Zhou and Yao Wan and Lichao Sun},
       year={2024},
-      eprint={2401.05952},
+      eprint={2402.04788},
       archivePrefix={arXiv},
       primaryClass={cs.CL}
 }